Valentine Quin, 1st Earl of Dunraven and Mount-Earl

+Biography

 He was the son of Windham Quin, Esq. of Adare, and Frances Dawson, daughter of Richard Dawson, of Dawon's Grove, County Monaghan.
 His grandfather had added to the family's wealth and estates by marriage to the heiress Mary Widenham of Kildimo.

 He was created a Baronet in 1781.
-He was elected in 1799 as Member of Parliament for his father's old seat Kilmallock to the Irish House of Commons, sitting until the union of Ireland and Great Britain in 1800/01.
+He was elected to the Irish House of Commons in 1799 as a Member of Parliament for his father's old seat, Kilmallock.
+He took hos oath on 15 January 1800, sitting until the union of Ireland and Great Britain in 1800/01.

 He was created Baron Adare on 31 July 1800 – as a staunch supporter of the political union, he was recommended by Lord Cornwallis – Viscount Mount-Earl on 3 February 1816, and Earl of Dunraven and Mount-Earl on 5 February 1822, all titles in the Peerage of Ireland.
 He presumably chose the title of Dunraven in honour of his daughter-in-law, the heiress Caroline Wyndham of Dunraven Castle, who had married his eldest son in 1810.
 His earldom lasted only two years until his death in 1824, when his son, Windham Henry Quin, became the 2nd Earl of Dunraven and Mount-Earl.
 The family name had officially become Wyndham-Quin in 1815.